 Moriac Primary School was established in 1922, built by the Moriac Progress Association on land donated by the Deppeler Family.
 This origin epitomizes the sense of community partnership that underpins the success of Moriac Primary School.
-Our educational experience extends “beyond the school fence line” – reaching into the wider community to extend learning opportunities for all children and will allow community members and organisations to access the school resources to deliver programs for life long learning.

 Want to know more?
 Contact us to make an appointment to have a chat and look around.
 We love the chance to brag a bit about our school.

 In additional to our regular classroom programs, we also offer:

 iPad devices within our Junior (F - 2) classrooms